-Recent research estimates how the COVID-19 pandemic may impact on the housing market from 2020 and 2022.
+Recent research21 estimates how the COVID-19 pandemic may impact on the housing market from 2020 and 2022.
 For the purpose of this analysis, the 'sluggish' recovery scenario set out by ESRI has been adopted and this indicates a -7%, -17%, and -12% dip below the baseline in 2020, 2021 and 2022 respectively.
-These impacts have been factored into the estimated change in average house price growth during those years and it is anticipated therefore that the average house prices within County Mayo may change over time as described in Table 3..
-Further information in relation to the projected house price bands per year is provided in Appendix 3.
+These impacts have been factored into the estimated change in average house price growth during those years and it is anticipated therefore that the average house prices within County Mayo may change over time as described in Table 3.Table 3.12.
+Further information in relation to the projected house price bands per year is provided in Appendix 13.

-This information has supported the estimation of projected house price bands based on the percentage split of as outlined in Table 3.5.
-The following is reflective of the market changes to the end of the plan period including:
+This information has supported the estimation of projected house price bands based on the percentage split of as outlined in Table 3.10.
+The following and Table 3.13, are is reflective of the assumed market changes to the end of the plan period including: